Nesterov: Late modern period

 In August 1914, the city and the surrounding area were a focal point of Battle of Stallupönen between Russian and German armies, an opening battle on the Eastern Front of World War I. It was occupied by the Russian Army between August 18, 1914 and February 18, 1915.

-Because of the Lithuanian minority living there, Lithuania tried unsuccessfully to obtain the town from Germany after regaining independence following World War I. Because "Stallupönen" sounded too "un-German", the Nazi regime renamed the town Ebenrode in 1938.
+Because of the Lithuanian minority living there, Lithuania tried unsuccessfully to obtain the town from Germany after regaining independence following World War I. In 1938, the Nazi regime renamed the town Ebenrode to erase traces of non-German origin.

+World War II

 During World War II, the Germans operated a subcamp of the Stalag I-A prisoner-of-war camp for Allied POWs in the town.
-From June 1941 to June 1942, the Germans also operated the Oflag 52 POW camp for Allied officers, and in September–October 1942, they operated the Stalag I-D POW camp, which was eventually relocated to Šilutė in German-occupied Lithuania.
+From June 1941 to June 1942, the Germans also operated the Oflag 52 POW camp for Soviet officers, then replaced by the Stalag I-D POW camp until October 1942.
+Poor sanitary conditions, overcrowding and malnutrition resulted in a high mortality rate.
+Jews and political commissars were executed.
+Afterwards it was relocated to Šilutė in German-occupied Lithuania.

 The town was overrun by the Soviet Red Army during World War II on January 13, 1945.
 The region was transferred from Germany to the Russian SFSR in 1945 and made a part of Kaliningrad Oblast.
-In 1946, the town, whose German inhabitants had been largely evacuated or expelled in accordance with the Potsdam Agreement, was renamed Nesterov after Sergey Nesterov, a Soviet war hero who was killed in the vicinity.
+In 1946, the town, whose German inhabitants had been largely evacuated or forcibly expelled not always in accordance with the Potsdam Agreement, was renamed Nesterov after Sergey Nesterov, a Soviet war hero who was killed in the vicinity.

+Demographics

+Distribution of the population by ethnicity according to the 2021 census: